Request for Proposals: MEDS

 c-ii.
 Data: For MEDS Capstone Projects, the client must provide data or facilitate acquisition to data.
 The client should specify the type and content of the data and how it may be accessed.
 It is preferable for the data to be provided to the students with no stipulation for a non-disclosure agreement or restriction for publication.
 If a non disclosure agreement is required, please describe the constraints around the use of the data.

 By participating in the Capstone Project, the client agrees that: (1) its logo and other "publicly available" intellectual property may be used by the Bren School (e.g., its students, faculty and staff) solely in connection with the specific Capstone Project in which the client participates, and (2) any Capstone Project’s deliverables containing the client’s logo or other intellectual property may be made publicly available via the Bren School’s website and other formats.
 Upon written request by the client, a Capstone Project incorporating the client’s intellectual property will include a disclaimer identifying the client as the owner of the intellectual property and that all rights are reserved by the client.
 The client may, upon written request, withhold consent to use certain intellectual property owned by the client.

-Contact Capstone Project Coordinator Sean Kerr using the form below.
-Sean answers questions and provides guidance regarding proposal format.
-He also connects proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing the proposal, as needed.
+Contact the Bren School using the form below.
+The Bren School answers questions and provides guidance regarding proposal format.
+We can also connect proposal authors with Bren faculty, staff, and students who can provide additional guidance and assistance in writing the proposal, as needed.